OtherF/fisun.cc/books.markdown

 menu_title: Books
 ---

 Welcome to my curated collection of essential readings in cybersecurity.
-On this page, you'll find a hand-picked selection of books that I read during my cybersecurity journey.
-Whether you're a beginner or a seasoned professional, these resources are invaluable tools to broaden your knowledge and skills.
+On this page, you'll find a **small** but useful hand-picked selection of books that I read during my cybersecurity journey.
 Happy reading!
-The list is not exhaustive but will help you to dive into cybersecurity.

 ## Books